 Open your heart and your home.
 Make a difference in a child's life!

 Children and teens deserve a chance to be supported in a nurturing, safe, and structured family environment.
 Children with advanced behavioral and mental health needs or challenges show better results when supported in a home rather than a mental health facility.

-Your skills, home, and preferences will all be assessed during the training and home visits.
-This process helps both sides determine if foster parenting is right for you, the characteristics of children that will best fit with your family, and which type of treatment foster care you are better suited for (TFC or IAFT).
+- Your skills, home, and preferences will all be assessed during the training and home visits.
+This process helps both sides determine if foster parenting is right for you, the characteristics of children that will best fit with your family, and which type of toster care you are better suited for .